What we know about Transport Technology & Associated Services

 - Lot 2 – Transport & Pedestrian Control.
 Including traffic signal junctions, ramp metering, pedestrian crossings, traffic monitoring, security bod worn cameras, parking and access control systems, urban traffic management control and common database systems.

 - Lot 3 – Transport Signage and Lighting.
 Variable message signs, street and exterior lights and ancillary roadside equipment.

 - Lot 4 – Transport Data Services.
 Includes geographic information systems (GIS) data systems, asset data capture and management, traffic management communications.

 - Lot 5 – Sustainable Transport Technologies.
 Environmental monitoring systems, sustainable transport infrastructure and intelligent transport systems (ITS).

 - Lot 6 – Major Transport Solutions.

 - Lot 7 – Catalogue.
 A catalogue providing all of the above scope – for direct award.

 Consultancy and support is still intended to be within scope too, not just products!
 CCS are also keen for suppliers to list on multiple Lots and make sure their services are correctly listed across the framework.

 When will it open?

-The OJEU is scheduled to be published this January 2021.
-No specific date has been given, as they’re still finalising this.
+The OJEU is scheduled to be published this April 2021.
+No specific date has been given, but we’re expecting some more details very soon.
 The go-live date is expected to be in the Summer 2021 too.